UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 Map one photo to your top channels

 - Instagram or TikTok for discovery.
+This is part of effective AI food photography for restaurants.

 - Google Business Profile for “near me” search.